 Furnace and Water Heater Combination Rebate: $700- $950

-There are many advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.
+There are a number of benefits to home solar energy.
+You can raise your property values, qualify for tax benefits, and reduce emissions.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
 Jackson gets quite a bit of sunlight per day, so an average payback period could last up to 15.9 years per 5 kW of capacity.